Use collaborative features in FreshBooks to help your client run their business more efficiently and work with you more effectively.

 3. Break Up the Bookkeeping

-The following are key areas where you can collaborate in FreshBooks.
+The following are key areas where you and your client can collaborate in FreshBooks.
 This is where clients can easily manage data entry and repetitive tasks, while accountants and bookkeepers take on more complex work at set times.

 FreshBooks is designed to be easy for small businesses.
-So if you choose to work collaboratively, your client can manage:
+So, if you choose to work collaboratively, your client can handle:

 Many small business owners struggle to maintain visibility on their expenses.
-FreshBooks makes it easy to see recent expenses, add new ones, and access detailed reports.
+FreshBooks makes it easy to see recent expenses, add new ones, categorize expenses and bills, and access detailed reports.

 In FreshBooks, your client can connect a bank or credit card to automatically import and categorize transactions.
-You can help them set up these bank connections, or do it for them, as an Admin-Accountant.
+You can help them set up these bank connections or do it for them as an Accountant – Full Access.

 After bank connections are in place, log into the platform together to go over common mistakes and best practices.
 With the basics down, clients should be able to take on the bulk of the expense management themselves, like logging and categorizing expenses, tracking mileage, and backing up data.

-Then you can focus on reviewing expenses and categorization, properly allocating petty cash expenses like mileage, dealing with the fine-tuning and cleanup, and providing context.
+Then, you can focus on reviewing expenses and categorization through the Bank Reconciliation feature, properly allocating petty cash expenses like mileage, dealing with the fine-tuning and cleanup, and providing context on the impact on the business’s financial performance.

-Projects are a way for your clients’ team members to collaborate inside of FreshBooks and communicate with their clients beyond invoices.
+Projects are a way for your client’s team members to collaborate inside FreshBooks and communicate with their clients beyond invoices.
 They are also the building blocks for Profitability Reports in FreshBooks.

 For each Project, your client sets billable rates, team member cost rates, and expense markups.
 A quick-glance Profitability tab compares revenues to costs for the Project.

 The project management workflow lies almost entirely with your client.
-They and their team members will be responsible for the data entry—setting up the Projects and time tracking in the accounting software.
-(If you are set up as an Admin-Accountant, you can jump in to assist with this where needed.)
+They and their team members will be responsible for the data entry—setting up the Projects and Time Tracking in the accounting software.
+(If you are set up as an Accountant – Full Access, you can jump in to assist with this where needed.)

 The accounting professional then provides advisory services based on that data, which might include pricing analysis, forecasting, and cash flow analysis.